Multimeter Voltage Symbol (Guide & Photos)

 Before we dive into the multimeter symbols, there are a few other sub-topics that we need to discuss.
 Different types of units are one of them.

 Having said that, whether you are using a digital multimeter or analog multimeter, you need a common knowledge of units and subunits.
-Because we are discussing the voltage, we will keep the explanation of the units only for voltage.
+Because we are discussing voltage, we will only explain the units for voltage.
 But remember, you can apply the same theory to current and resistance.

 To represent voltage, we used V, aka volts.
 V is the primary unit, and here are the subunits.